julianschelb/llm-based-role-labeling/README.md

 ## Background

-For role labeling and embedding extraction, we adopt a three-stage processing pipeline.
+Using LLMs for role labeling and embedding extraction, we adopt a three-stage processing pipeline.

 ![Processing Pipeline](/processing_pipeline.jpg)